mikeizbicki/cmc-csci040/README.md

 1. The course is low-stress because you have full control over what your grade will be.
     1. **No midterm/final exam.**
        Weekly quizzes ensure you don't fall behind on material, and if you bomb a quiz it's not a big deal.

+       1. You can retake 1 quiz in this class without any penalty if you don't like your grade for any reason.
+          You must do the retake within 1 week of the original quiz date.

+          The first two quizzes can be retaken without any penalty.

+       1. Quizzes will be open note, and you will have "unlimited" time.
     1. Most weekly labs are automatically graded by Python.
        Keep working on them until you get 100%.
     1. Projects have TONs of extra credit opportunities.